praktikant101/mailing/README.md

 ### Emailing (Optional)

-If want you to send statistics on SMS sent-outs done in the last 24 hours on a daily basis to a certain email address, in the .env file set EMAIL_RECEIVER with the email address of the recipient.
+If want you to send statistics on SMS sent-outs done in the last 24 hours on a daily basis to a certain email address, in the .env file set the EMAIL_RECEIVER parameter with the email address of the recipient.

 The mailing is executed via the SMTP server daily at 00:00 UTC.
 By default, the project is organized to use Gmail as a default email host that can be configured [here](https://www.gmass.co/blog/gmail-smtp/).

-In addition, you will need to set the below-mentioned following parameters as per [here](https://bshoo.medium.com/how-to-send-emails-with-python-django-through-google-smtp-server-for-free-22ea6ea0fb8e), after you have configured the SMTP server:
+In addition, you will need to configure the below-mentioned variables.
+If you don't know how, [here](https://bshoo.medium.com/how-to-send-emails-with-python-django-through-google-smtp-server-for-free-22ea6ea0fb8e) is a tutorial that can guide you.

 EMAIL_HOST=\
 EMAIL_PORT=\
 EMAIL_HOST_USER=\
 EMAIL_HOST_PASSWORD=\
 EMAIL_USE_TLS=

 To build the project, in the root directory of the application, run: